mnorin/ba.sh/README.md

 }
 ```

 As you can see, header file only has sourcing, so code gets added as-is, without creating an isolated namespace.
+Technically you can just source this class file wherether you want, don't even have to have a constructor file.

 # Bundling